hzski2008/Simple-Wallet/README.md

 ## REST API Documentation
 The OpenAPI/Swagger is used to generate API documentation.
-When running the application, open url at: https://localhost:8443/swagger-ui/ or http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config where you can view documentation and test the api manually.
+When running the application, open url at: https://localhost:8443/swagger-ui/ or http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config where you can view documentation and try out the api manually.